tushar5526/jenkinsTest/README.md

 This will trigger the last Job that is to **merge the dev and master branch together** and then push the code back in the repo

 This push event will again trigger **GetMasterBranch** and deploy the container or change the persistent storage with the new code

+# Kudos !
+If you made it this far, we have done

+- [x] Setup a httpd container holding the production website
+  - [x] Make a persistent storage that will hold the production code for the container

+- [x] Setup a httpd container holding the development website for testing
+  - [x] Make a persistent storage that will hold the production code for the container

+- [x] ***Job 1*** : Make a jenkins job which pulls the code from master branch and deploy it in production httpd container

+- [x] ***Job 2*** : Jenkins job which will pull from dev branch and deploy the code in development testing httpd container, an email will be sent from here to QAT for further testing

+- [x] ***Job 3*** : This job will be triggered by QAT ( quality assurance team ) by a remote URL that you will provide to them , this job will merge dev branch into master branch and call Job 1 again

+- [x] **Integrate all the things together and run it**

+# Trouble Shooting Tips :

+- Check if ngrok is working
+- See the console logs of failed jobs
+- use the `sudo` for permission for jenkins user
+- Check if **Authentication Token** is correct and the **remote URL** to trigger the job is correct